gabrielmj33/gametrack/docs/use-cases.md

 **Main Flow:**

-1. The user accesses a community post or guide.
+1. The user accesses a community discussion or guide.
 2. The user selects the report option.
 3. The user provides a reason for the report.
 4. The system validates the report.